-Responses or enquiries can be made to: firstname.lastname@example.org or via the contact form below:
+Responses or expressions of interest can be made to: firstname.lastname@example.org or via the contact form below: